Evergrain

 How should I store your bread?

 And if you think a slice is too far gone, you'd be amazed at what spraying with a bit of water and reheating will do to give it a second life!
+We've had rock hard pieces that we've ran under water and reheated back to perfection, or crustinis to top with mozzarella, tomato, and basil.

 What can I do with the bread once it gets stale?